 We opt for the 2 course £33 per head option:

 Pan-fried Scottish scallops, celeriac, fennel, samphire.
-Not a bad plate of food and a I loved seeing the roe attached still which I believe should feature on all scallop dishes, it’s underrated!
+Not a bad plate of food and I loved seeing the roe attached still which I believe should feature on all scallop dishes, it’s underrated!
 The scallops lacked sweetness though and we’re tiny.
 I’d rather have one big juicy sweet one then two uninspiring mouthfuls.

 New potatoes, shallots, capers. (£4.80).
-These little jewell’s from the ground, I’m afraid to say these little spuds well and truly nut-megged the main dishes, they were delicious, waxy, nutty seasoned so well from those pungent shallots and chards of salt, they were a winner.
+These little jewell’s from the ground, I’m afraid to say these little spuds well and truly nut-megged the main dishes, they were delicious, waxy, nutty seasoned so well from those pungent shallots and crystals of salt, they were a winner.
 The additional salty capers were a nice supplement too.

 The damage: Expect to pay £80 per head for 2 courses with wine/side dish(s).